Amazon CloudWatch FAQs

 Amazon CloudWatch allows you to monitor AWS cloud resources and the applications you run on AWS.
 Metrics are provided automatically for a number of AWS products and services, including Amazon EC2 instances, EBS volumes, Elastic Load Balancers, Auto Scaling groups, EMR job flows, RDS DB instances, DynamoDB tables, ElastiCache clusters, RedShift clusters, OpsWorks stacks, Route 53 health checks, SNS topics, SQS queues, SWF workflows, and Storage Gateways.
 You can also monitor custom metrics generated by your own applications and services.

-CloudWatch launched High Resolution Custom Metrics on July 26, 2017.
-This enables you to publish and store custom metrics down to 1-second resolution.
+You can publish and store custom metrics down to one-second resolution.
 Extended retention of metrics was launched on November 1, 2016, and enabled storage of all metrics for customers from the previous 14 days to 15 months.
 CloudWatch retains metric data as follows:

 Data points that are initially published with a shorter period are aggregated together for long-term storage.
 For example, if you collect data using a period of 1 minute, the data remains available for 15 days with 1-minute resolution.
 After 15 days this data is still available, but is aggregated and is retrievable only with a resolution of 5 minutes.
 After 63 days, the data is further aggregated and is available with a resolution of 1 hour.
 If you need availability of metrics longer than these periods, you can use the GetMetricStatistics API to retrieve the datapoints for offline or different storage.